 - Microsoft Exchange ActiveSync® (available separately) gives users capability to synchronize their mobile devices with their web client information to include e-mail, contacts and calendar events. - IMail Anti-virus (available separately) - IMail Anti-virus powered by Bit-Defender® is one of the most comprehensive virus scanners available, and is now completely integrated into IMail Server.
 IMail Anti-virus powered by BitDefender® searches all incoming and outgoing mail for viruses, worms, trojan horses, and other destructive code, by comparing all mail messages with a list of known virus definitions. - IMail Anti-virus powered by SymantecTM provides protection by searching all incoming and outgoing mail for viruses, worms, trojan horses, and other destructive code, by comparing all mail messages with a list of file extensions and known virus definitions. - IMail Anti-virus powered by Commtouch® has integrated Commtouch's Command Anti-virus SDK allowing the Command Anti-virus engine to block malware of all types, including worms, Trojans and spyware.
-Command Anti-virus has a proven track history for defending against malware for over 20 years. - Commtouch® Zero-Hour Anti-virus provides a complementary shield to conventional anti-virus technology, protecting in the earliest moments of malware outbreaks, and right through as each new variant emerges. - Premium Anti-spam Service (available with IMail Premium) - Commtouch Advanced Security Daemon (a.k.a. ctasdTM) a plug-and-play email-borne spam and malware outbreak detection daemon that combines your current core messaging network infrastructure with advanced detection and classification capabilities. - Premium Anti-spam by Commtouch's GlobalviewTM Mail Reputation Service (IP Reputation) fights unwanted mail at the perimeter, reducing incoming messages at the entry-point, before these messages enther the network. - Mail Archiving (available separately) for IMail Server has two Archiving Partners to allow strict e-mail enforcement for retention, monitoring and compliance policies for your whole organization.
-The Archiving Getting Started Guide will help IMail Administrators to decide which Archiving Solution is best for them. - http://docs.ipswitch.com/\Messaging/Archiving/GettingStarted/Archiving.pdf - DomainKeys / DKIM is a domain-level e-mail authentication standard that uses public / private key encryption and DNS to prove e-mail legitimacy.
+Command Anti-virus has a proven track history for defending against malware for over 20 years. - Commtouch® Zero-Hour Anti-virus provides a complementary shield to conventional anti-virus technology, protecting in the earliest moments of malware outbreaks, and right through as each new variant emerges. - Premium Anti-spam Service (available with IMail Premium) - Commtouch Advanced Security Daemon (a.k.a. ctasdTM) a plug-and-play email-borne spam and malware outbreak detection daemon that combines your current core messaging network infrastructure with advanced detection and classification capabilities. - Premium Anti-spam by Commtouch's GlobalviewTM Mail Reputation Service (IP Reputation) fights unwanted mail at the perimeter, reducing incoming messages at the entry-point, before these messages enter the network. - Mail Archiving (available separately) for IMail Server has two Archiving Partners to allow strict e-mail enforcement for retention, monitoring and compliance policies for your whole organization.
+The Archiving Getting Started Guide will help IMail Administrators to decide which Archiving Solution is best for them. - http://docs.ipswitch.com/Messaging/Archiving/GettingStarted/Archiving.pdf - DomainKeys / DKIM is a domain-level e-mail authentication standard that uses public / private key encryption and DNS to prove e-mail legitimacy.

-- IMail Web Calendar lets users access Web Calendaring, which allows them to store schedules, set appointments using a Web browser.
-The new Web Calendar does not require a service.
+- IMail Web Client Features to include Calendaring, Tasks and Notes, which allows user's to set schedules and appointments, create "To Do" lists while using a web browser.
+These new features do not require a service.
 It is controlled at the domain and user level for access. - Upgrades.
 The old Web Calendar service and data will be removed and will be replaced with the new Web Calendar using the Collaboration database. - New Installations.
-The new Web Calendar does not require a service and works directly with the Collaboration databases. - Ipswitch Instant Messaging Server lets users converse instantaneously and store past conversations. - POP3 service lets users retrieve mail and send mail using clients like Qualcomm Eudora and Microsoft Outlook.
-With POP3, user mail is usually stored on the user's PC. - IMAP4 service lets users read mail from the server and send mail using clients like Qualcomm Eudora, and Microsoft Outlook.
+The new Web Calendar does not require a service and works directly with the Collaboration databases. - Ipswitch Instant Messaging Server lets users converse instantaneously and store past conversations. - POP3 service lets users retrieve mail and send mail using clients like Microsoft Outlook.
+With POP3, user mail is usually stored on the user's PC. - IMAP4 service lets users read mail from the server and send mail using clients like Microsoft Outlook.
 With IMAP4, mail is usually stored on the mail server.